 Plan B – Socially Distanced Song Contest

 Plan B is similar to Plan A in that the show will still be broadcasted from the Ahoy arena and host all delegations in Rotterdam as much as possible.
 Where this plan begins to take a turn is how things off the stage will work.
 This plan will require events to be socially distanced all throughout the city, and will likely bring admission capacity down to a 25-50% normal capacity.
 This restriction will also happen within the arena as the audience will need to be 1.5 meters apart (6 feet) and will massively reduce the live crowd present in the Ahoy arena.
 The press center will also fall victim in this plan and press accreditation will also be reduced to meet distancing standards.
-These restrictions will be dependent upon the Dutch government
+This plan will be widely dependent upon the restrictions still in place by the Dutch government come May 2021.

 Plan C – Restrictions Everywhere